-How much users are engaged with your app reflects your app’s popularity and the success eventually.
-However, the number of users isn't the only metric responsible for the success.
-It further divided into the user retention and app engagement.
+How many users are engaged with your app reflects your app’s popularity and success eventually.
+However, the number of users isn't the only metric responsible for success.
+It further divided into user retention and app engagement.
 The job is not done when you acquire a large number of users for your app.

 This tells how much the users are active on your app, after installing it how many of them are using it frequently.
-According to Localytics, the highly active user have 10+ sessions with the app in a month.
+According to Localytics, the highly active user has 10+ sessions with the app in a month.
 If the user isn't using your app or opening it regularly, then there is no benefit of getting it installed in the first place.

 Both app engagement and user retention combined work as the key factor for the app’s growth and revenue generation.
 The average for engagement and retention is known as the stickiness, which shows how loyal and regular your users are.

 The user abandonment rate, which means the user deleted the app after one use is 23% right now.
-Moreover, if the user hasn't opened your app once in 7 days of installing it than the uninstallation chances are 60%.
+Moreover, if the user hasn't opened your app once in 7 days of installing it then the uninstallation chances are 60%.
 This is all because the users don't have to compromise as they will get everything you lack in some other app.

 There could be a number of factors that lead the user to abandon your app.
 Maybe the user interface is not that friendly, or your app takes too much time to function, or perhaps it has too many ads.
 60% of the users said that the app’s functionality, features, and design tells about brand loyalty.

 Most of the users judge the app with their first impression, and they decided to uninstall it right away.
-So, to make sure that your app stays on the user’s smartphone you need to assure that sign-up process is simple.
+So, to make sure that your app stays on the user’s smartphone you need to assure that the sign-up process is simple.
 Make sure that the app’s user interface at the onboarding is simple and easy to understand.